History of the Balint Group

 He worked closely, and ran groups with his third wife, Enid –a Social Worker and Marriage Guidance Counsellor.
 Her influence on medical training is probably as great as his.

-• He was born in Budapest in 1896, the son of a GP
+- Michael Balint was born into a middle-class Jewish family in Budapest in 1896, the son of a General Practitioner

-• He obtained his Doctorate in medicine in 1920 and initially worked as a biochemist.
+- Earlier, in 1920, and before training as a psychoanalyst, he had obtained a Doctorate in medicine and initially had worked as a biochemist.

-• Balint worked as a psychoanalyst in Budapest during the Fascist regime, but in 1939 came to Manchester (UK) as a refugee.
+- Balint worked as a psychoanalyst in Budapest during the Fascist regime, but in 1939 he left Hungary with his family and came to the UK.
+They settled in Manchester where he worked as a consultant psychiatrist before moving to London in 1945.

-• In 1945 he was appointed as a Psychoanalyst at the Tavistock Clinic.
+- In 1948, he was appointed as a Psychoanalyst at the Tavistock Clinic where he worked until his retirement in 1961.

-• The founders of the Royal College of General Practitioners were profoundly influenced by Balint’s ideas; they formed the basis of modern postgraduate training for general practice.
-He used the term “patient-centred medicine” in his description of the group he ran at University College hospital for medical students in 1969
+- The founders of the Royal College of General Practitioners in UK were profoundly influenced by Balint’s ideas; they formed the basis of modern postgraduate training for general practice.
+Balint first used the term “patient-centred medicine” in his description of the group he ran at University College hospital for medical students in 1969.

 IBF Board